microsoft/nni/docs/GetStarted.md

     python pip should also be correctly installed.
 You could use "which pip" or "pip -V" to check in Linux.

-    * Note: For now, we don's support virtual environment.
+    * Note: For now, we don' support virtual environment.

 * __Install NNI through pip__